 Participating in the ODP will first and foremost enable companies to:

 - Demonstrate their commitment to transparency and responsible sourcing of seafood.

 - Communicate good practices to customers, investors, and supply chain partners.

 - Show leadership and support progress towards international sustainability goals.

 - Facilitate collaboration with other industry members in promoting responsible fishing and farming practices.

 Furthermore, the ODP enables seafood companies to:

-- Better understand and manage environmental risks in your supply chain, set responsible sourcing targets and measure your impact.
+- Better understand and manage environmental risks in your supply chain, set responsible sourcing targets and measure impact.

-- Push for improvements in fishery management.
+- Push for improvements in fisheries and farmed species management.